romzorus/dux-standard/README.md

-# Dux : a large-scale automation tool written in Rust
+# Dux : a large-scale automation tool written in Rust (proof of concept)
 <div align="center">
 <img src="img/dux.png" width="25%">
 </div>

 # Our goal
 Build a scalable automation tool ready to handle a massive amount of remote hosts in parallel.
-It comes in 2 versions :
+It comes in 3 versions :
 - scalable version : 3 components (Controller Node / Message Broker / Worker Node)
-- all-in-one version : 1 executable which does everything
+- all-in-one version : 1 executable which does everything (run TaskList on all the controlled hosts)
+- agent version (to be done): dux installed as a service on a host and regularly enforcing a TaskList which can be a local/remote file or a URL (pointing to a git repository for example)

 # Scalable version
 **Overview**